digao-dalpiaz/DzListHeader/readme.md

 ## How to use

-Drop the ListHeader in a Form, then drop a ListBox inside the ListHeader.
+Drop the DzListHeader in a Form, then drop a ListBox inside the DzListHeader.

-**Set the ListHeader.ListBox = ListBox.**
+**Set the DzListHeader.ListBox = ListBox.**

-Create desired columns at ListHeader.Columns property (you should see the columns at design-time).
+Create desired columns at DzListHeader.Columns property (you should see the columns at design-time).

-Then write OnDrawItem of ListHeader (not OnDrawItem of ListBox - leave this unassigned).
-Call the method ListHeader.DwCol to easily draw each single column.
+Then write OnDrawItem of DzListHeader (not OnDrawItem of ListBox - leave this unassigned).
+Call the method DzListHeader.DwCol to easily draw each single column.

 Please see Example folder to know the basic functions.